Selecting the optimal back length

 How long should an untucked shirt be?

-The shirt length is measured from the center of the back of the collar to the bottom of the back shirttail.
-Adjusting this measurement will raise or lower the entire bottom of the shirt.
-Note that the sides of the shirt curve up 2” from the center bottom of the shirt, so decreasing the length of the shirt will also raise the sides of the shirt the same amount.
+Note: The sides of our standard, rounded shirt hem curve up 2” from the center bottom of the shirt, so decreasing the length of the shirt will also raise the sides of the shirt the same amount.
+More information on shirt hem designs here.

 Converting from dress shirt to casual shirt